MariaF7117/MariaF7117.github.io/README.md

-# "Getting Started with PHP and MariaDB: A Beginner's Guide to Database Interaction"
+# Getting Started with PHP and MariaDB: A Beginner's Guide to Database Interaction

 ## Introduction